zhenyamorozov/smartsheet-webex/docs/get_started.rst

 Optional Deployment Variables
 -----------------------------
 If this application is deployed to AWS EC2 instance directly, there is no need to do anything.
-It will obtain the public domain name from AWS NMDS service.
+It will obtain the public domain name from AWS IMDS service.
 But if it is deployed with AWS Elastic Beanstalk, the EB environment public domain must be specified in environment.

 * ``WEBAPP_PUBLIC_DOMAIN_NAME`` - web application public domain name